Daniel-KM/Omeka-S-module-EasyAdmin/README.md

 - launch simple tasks, that can be any job of any module;
 - install modules;
 - update modules;
+- maintenance state;
 - checks database and files.

-Note: install/update modules is currently managed by module [Easy Install] and the checks is currently managed by module [Bulk Check].
+Note: install/update modules is currently managed by module [Easy Install] and the maintenance is currently managed by module [Maintenance].
 They will be included soon.

 Checks and fixes that are doable: